MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-server-endpoints.md

 ## Onboarding steps

-1. Now that you have downloaded the required onbaording packages use the guidance listed in [onboarding tools and methods](#onboarding-tools-and-methods) for your server.
+1. Now that you have downloaded the required onboarding packages use the guidance listed in [onboarding tools and methods](#onboarding-tools-and-methods) for your server.

 2. (Only applicable if you're using a third-party anti-malware solution).
 You'll need to apply the following Microsoft Defender AV passive mode settings.
 Verify that it was configured correctly: